abuehl/abuehl.github.io/_posts/2026-04-23-cpp-files-still-help-breaking-dependencies.md

 But for the build system, TU #1a still depends on TU #2.
 The translation units must be compiled in the right order and the BMI of TU #2 is used when compiling TU #1a.

+Note that the compiler creates both a BMI file and a `.obj` file for TU #1a.
+The BMI file contains the declaration of function foo, and the obj file the compiled code of the definition of foo, which is linked by the linker.

 ### Breaking the dependency on R

 If we move the definition of function `foo` to a new cpp file (TU #3):